The 42nd BMAs will be presented as a virtual event on Sunday, June 6, 2021 starting at 4 p.m. CT.

 What are the BMAs?

-This event brings together Blues performers, industry representatives, and fans from all over the world to celebrate the best in Blues recordings and performances from the previous year.
-The BMAs are generally recognized as the highest honor given to blues musicians and are awarded by vote of Blues Foundation members.
+The Blues Music Awards brings together Blues performers, industry representatives, and fans from all over the world to celebrate the best in Blues recordings and performances from the previous year.

 What are the BMAs?

-This event brings together Blues performers, industry representatives, and fans from all over the world to celebrate the best in Blues recordings and performances from the previous year.
-The BMAs are generally recognized as the highest honor given to blues musicians and are awarded by vote of Blues Foundation members.
+The Blues Music Awards brings together Blues performers, industry representatives, and fans from all over the world to celebrate the best in Blues recordings and performances from the previous year.

-42nd Blues Music Awards Nominees
+2022 Blues Music Awards Nominees & Winners:

 Sugaray Rayford